-Depending on the severity your periodontal disease level or if your non-surgical options have been exhausted, surgical intervention may be the next step to manage your disease.
+Depending on the severity of your periodontal disease or if your non-surgical options have been exhausted, surgical intervention may be the next step to manage your disease.

-If you have friends of family members who have had gum surgery in the past, it is important to note that surgery has come a long way.
-So if their stories are negative, they may have little or no relevance to your particular situation and we encourage you to keep an open mind about your options.
+If you have friends or family members who have had gum surgery in the past, it is important to note that gum surgery has come a long way.
+Their negative stories may have little or no relevance to your particular situation and Dr. Noraian encourages you to keep an open mind about your options.

 A Brief History of Periodontal Surgery